Non-symplectic involutions of irreducible symplectic manifolds of K3^[n]-type: Introduction

-If the chambers corresponding to $X$ and $\widetilde{X}$ are separated by a wall $D^\perp$ for some $D\in\Delta(X)$, there are two possibilies: \begin{enumerate} \item The divisor $D$ is invariant under $i$.
-In this case, the wall $D^\perp$ is stable under deformation of $(X,i)$ and the two pairs $(X,i)$ and $(\widetilde{X},\tilde{i})$ deform (locally) into different families. \item The divisor $D$ is not invariant under $i$.
-In this case, the wall $D^\perp$ vanishes for a generic deformation of $(X,i)$. \end{enumerate} As a consequence of possibility (i), there can be more than one deformation type of involutions, even if the invariant sublattice is fixed up to parallel transport, rather than up to isometry.
+If $i:X\to X$ is a non-symplectic involution and $f:X\dashrightarrow\widetilde{X}$ is a birational model, then it can happen that the induced involution $\tilde{i}=f\circ i\circ f^{-1}:\widetilde{X}\dashrightarrow\widetilde{X}$ is again biregular (see Example \ref{exm:comp}).
+If the chambers corresponding to $X$ and $\widetilde{X}$ are separated by a wall $D^\perp$ for some $D\in\Delta(X)$, there are two possibilities: \begin{enumerate}[label=(\alph*)] \item The divisor $D$ is invariant under $i$.
+In this case, the wall $D^\perp$ is stable under deformation of $(X,i)$ and the two pairs $(X,i)$ and $(\widetilde{X},\tilde{i})$ deform (locally) into different families (see Proposition \ref{prop:definv}). \item The divisor $D$ is not invariant under $i$.
+In this case, the wall $D^\perp$ vanishes for a generic deformation of $(X,i)$, and therefore $(X,i)$ and $(\widetilde{X},\tilde{i})$ deform into the same family (Proposition \ref{prop:insep}). \end{enumerate} As a consequence of possibility (a), there can be more than one deformation type of involutions, even if the invariant sublattice is fixed up to parallel transport, rather than up to isometry.
 In Section \ref{sec:sikc} we will associate another invariant to a non-symplectic involution $i:X\to X$, the stable invariant Kähler cone $\widetilde{\calK}_X^i$.
 This is a cone containing the invariant Kähler cone $\calK_X^i$ and consists of classes that deform into an invariant Kähler class for the generic deformation of $(X,i)$.
 In Section \ref{sec:defeq} we will show that two \kn-type manifolds with non-symplectic involutions are deformation equivalent if and only if their stable invariant Kähler cones are equivalent under parallel transport (Proposition \ref{prop:definv} and Theorem \ref{thm:def}).

-Moreover, starting with an admissible sublattice $M\subset L_n$ of the abstract \kn-lattice, we will give a lattice theoretic description of the deformation types of involutions of type $M$ (Theorem \ref{thm:deftypes}).
+Moreover, starting with an admissible sublattice $M\subset L_n$ of the abstract \kn-lattice (see Definition \ref{dfn:admissiblelattice}), we will give a lattice-theoretic description of the deformation types of involutions of type $M$ (Theorem \ref{thm:deftypes}).
 In particular, this will show that every admissible sublattice is isometric to an invariant sublattice of a non-symplectic involution.